-- Strongylodon macrobotrys, or Blue Jade Vine, are flowers you won’t soon forget once having seen them.
-They are native to the Philippines, and are often used in Leis.
+- Strongylodon macrobotrys, or Blue Jade Vine, are another flowers you won’t soon forget once having seen them.
+Native to the Philippines, Blue Jade Vine are often used in Leis.
 The blue-green flowers are vivid and arresting in appearance.

 - Plumeria are perhaps the flower most identified with Hawaii after the Hibiscus.
 They are sweetly fragrant, and grow on trees.
 Used in Lei’s and lovely tucked behind your ear.

 - Bamboo Orchid – Arundina graminifolia are among the many types of orchids growing in Hawaii.

 - Protea grow on the slopes of Haleakala Crater, on the island of Maui.

 - Heliconias, originally native to South and Central America, are grown for florist export.

 - Arrangements representing Hawaiian floral displays might include Red Anthuriums, Red Ginger flowers, Orchid flowers, such as Dendrobium together, among other Hawaiian flowers.

 Tropical Flowers Loved For Weddings